siliconsam/imp2021/README.md

 1) allow a limited set of embedded machine code
 2) replace most of the run-time library code implemented in C by an equivalent IMP version.

-The remaining run-time C code, is in prim-rtl-file.c (which provides an iterface from IMP to the C file I/O routines).
+The remaining run-time C code, is in prim-rtl-file.c (which provides an interface from IMP to the C file I/O routines).

 The other remaining C code is for the 2 versions of pass3 of the compiler (pass3coff.c and pass3elf.c).
 One version generates PE-COFF output, the other ELF output.